What does Cloud-Based EHR Really Mean?

-Recently EMRs became more widely adopted as healthcare administration saw the benefit to instantaneous and accessible yet, private health records.
+Recently EMRs have become a vital component of modern Healthcare IT and have been widely adopted as healthcare administration saw the benefit to instantaneous and accessible yet, private health records.
 To encourage the adaption of electronic medical records over paper records, healthcare legislatures are incentivizing HCP with measurable standards and goals, called Meaningful Use.

 One aspect of the Meaningful Use engagement is requesting physicians and nurses adopt the EMR-based programs called Computerized Provider Order Entry (CPOE) and Clinical Decision Support (CDS).
 These technologies were implemented to grant physicians immediate access to recommended best practices, standard-of-care guidelines, safety alerts, and medication interaction lists.

 As these programs are updated and interfaced continuously, they afford physicians real-time evidence-based tools to use in making acute decisions about a patient’s care.
 The cloud helps afford these systems the real-time data accessibility they require.

 Additionally, some cloud services such as intelligent business process management suites (iBPMSs) and case management frameworks (CMFs) can support healthcare provider staff cognitive capabilities, which in turn can mitigate medical mistakes and minimize patient adverse events (PAEs).